orsonteodoro/oiledmachine-overlay/README.md

 mitigations, and some data tampering mitigations.

-Execution-integrity mitigations with LLVM CFI (and CET or PAC) will mitigate against unauthorized transactions in trusted compiled code.
+Execution-integrity mitigations with LLVM CFI (and CET or PAC) will mitigate against some unauthorized transactions in trusted compiled code.
 If you have CET or PAC, you can ignore the LLVM CFI requirement.
 The LLVM CFI requirement in this overlay only applies to ARCH=amd64 users without CET.